KnowledgeCaptureAndDiscovery/OBA/examples/example with spaces/readme.md

 ## Model catalog: reduced example

-This example illustrates how to load ontologies from local files.
+This example illustrates loading ontologies from folders with spaces

-Note that this example was tested on Unix (hence the file path) and the working directory is assumed to be the above the "examples" folder